-Late in the course of infection, trypanosomes appear in the interstitial fluid of many organs, including the myocardium and eventually the CNS.
+Late in the course of African trypanosomiasis, trypanosomes appear in the interstitial fluid of many organs, including the myocardium and eventually the central nervous system.
 The cycle is continued when a tsetse fly bites an infected human or animal.

 Humans are the main reservoir of T. b. gambiense, but this species may also reside in animals.
 Wild game animals are the main reservoir of T. b. rhodesiense.

-A papule may develop at the site of the tsetse fly bite within a few days to 2 wk.
-It evolves into a dusky red, painful, indurated nodule (trypanosomal chancre).
+A papule may develop at the site of the tsetse fly bite within a few days to 2 weeks.
+It evolves into a dusky red, painful, indurated nodule that may ulcerate (trypanosomal chancre).
 A chancre is present in about half of Caucasians with T.b. rhodesiense but is less common in Africans with T. b. rhodesiense and seldom occurs with T.b. gambiense.